Gradient Methods with Memory for Minimizing Composite Functions: Accelerating the Efficient Gradient Method with Memory

 \subsubsection{Unknown growth parameter}

-We can see in \eqref{label_143} that when the worst-case guarantees are dominated by a monomial term, the constant $D$ \emph{does not depend on the growth parameter}.
-This suggests that an efficient restart scheme can be implemented without knowledge of this parameter.
-However, the condition in \eqref{label_142} cannot verified at runtime because the value of $F^*$ is usually not known.
-The estimation procedure introduced in \cite{ref_001} brings \eqref{label_142} to a form where all objective function values are known.
-As we have seen in \eqref{label_141}, \eqref{label_142} can be refactored to become
+We can see in \eqref{label_146} that when the worst-case guarantees are dominated by a monomial term, the constant $D$ \emph{does not depend on the growth parameter $\mu$}.
+This suggests that an efficient restart scheme can be implemented without knowledge of $\mu$.
+However, the condition in \eqref{label_145} cannot verified at runtime because the value of $F^*$ is usually not known.
+The estimation procedure introduced in \cite{ref_001} brings \eqref{label_145} to a form where all objective function values are known.
+As we have seen in \eqref{label_144}, \eqref{label_145} can be refactored to become

-Note that \cite{ref_001} enforces $D =1 / (e + 1)$ whilst in this work we determine the value of $D$ that maximizes the worst-case rate.
+For the progress made in \eqref{label_149} to be meaningful, we need to have $0 < D < \frac{1}{2}$.
+Note that \cite{ref_001} enforces $D =1 / (e + 1)$ whilst in this work we determine the value of $D$ that maximizes the asymptotic worst-case rate or alternatively, as we shall elaborate in the sequel, maximizes the iteration efficiency.

-\paragraph{A simple restart scheme} First, we formulate a restart strategy that can utilize any algorithm $\mathcal{R}$ with the aforementioned properties.
+\paragraph{A simple adaptive restart scheme} First, we formulate a restart strategy that can utilize any algorithm $\mathcal{R}$ adhering to the template in Algorithm~\ref{label_141}.
 The first call to $R$ needs to differ from the subsequent ones because we do not have an adequate threshold value $\bar{U}_0$ at hand.
 An estimate can be obtained by choosing a suitable criterion $E_0$.
-A good choice was proposed in \cite{ref_001} also based on \eqref{label_147} as follows
+A good choice was proposed in \cite{ref_001} also based on \eqref{label_149}.
+We generalize it to our setup as